Photo of opium poppy heads.

 Scientific name: mandragora officinarum

 Mandrake is a poisonous plant.
 It has a thick root that is often shaped like a human, hence the name mandrake.
 There are many legends around the mandrake plant, including the myth that when you pull it up, the plant screams and kills everyone who hears the scream.
-Mandrake has a hallucinogenic affect and has been used in rituals and magic ceremonies for centuries.
+Mandrake has a hallucinogenic effect and has been used in rituals and magic ceremonies for centuries.

 Attribution-Sharealike

-Scientific name: cannabis sativa
+Scientific name: hypericum perforatum